 ASGARD 2025

-This year we hope to launch an experiment on ASGARD to measure how anthropogenic gases propagate through the earth's atmosphere (namely CFCs and SF6), hoping to see how future human activity on Mars may affect the planet's atmosphere.
-We also hope to collaborate with another team from Belgium, who have a payload that will send live telemetry data down during the flight, and send down real-time CO2 and Altitude data.
+This year we launched an experiment on ASGARD attempting to measure the differences in anthropogenic gas concentrations at different altitudes, to see how they propagate through the atmosphere, hoping to see how future human activity on Mars may affect the planet's atmosphere.
+We had hoped to collaborate with another team from Belgium to use their radio payload to send down live telemetry data, but due to technical issues, we were unable to do this.

 ASGARD 2023